 Dark and bright colors attract and absorb more light than their lighter counterparts.
 So if you don’t own any sun protective clothing and want to get as much protection as possible – lean towards the darker and brighter clothing options.
 However, this also comes with a downside.
 The darker the color, generally this also means it will generate the most heat.
 This can be particularly uncomfortable if you live in the south during a hot summer.
 The following YouTube video does a great job representing this dynamic using various colors of crayons in the sun:

 So you want to stay protected, but you don’t want to bake inside your own shirt.
 Especially when you are actively exercising or playing sports, this can be a deal breaker.
 Good news is, you don’t have to choose between being protected and being comfortable.
 There are plenty of light colored sun protective clothing options out there providing excellent protection.
 You just have to make sure it has the UPF rating listed.
-Here at Rayward Apparel all of our products are certified at UPF 50+.
+Here at Rayward Apparel all of our products are certified at UPF 30 or greater.

 Color Can Sometimes Be Misleading